-f1 and f2 are $5 \times 5$ games and f3 was played on $6 \times 6$ .
+Two Amazons solvers were developed within the Arrow framework: ab is a $\alpha\beta$ -based solver similar to the one used in [11], and df-pn is the new df-pn based solver.
+In the first experiment, the performance of the solvers and databases was compared using the same test data as in [11], which contains positions selected from three test games named f1, f2 and f3. f1 and f2 are 5×5 games and f3 was played on 6×6 .
 The test set is available at [18].
-The configuration of the solvers is as follows: ab uses a hash table with $2^{25}$ entries and no databases, and df-pn has a hash table with $2^{22}$ entries.
+The configuration of the solvers is as follows: ab uses a hash table with 2^{25} entries and no databases, and df-pn has a hash table with 2^{22} entries.
 This is roughly fair in terms of memory usage since individual table entries are larger. df-pn is evaluated in all 8 combinations of including/excluding the three types of databases.

-The search results for f1, f2 and f3 are shown in Figure 13.
+The search results for f1, f2 and f3 are shown in Fig. 13.
 In the largest test cases, ab exceeded the time limit of 10000 seconds per search.
 For each graph, the horizontal axis is labelled with the test case number for even-numbered test cases.
 The number of empty squares in the test cases increases from left to right.
 The vertical axis shows the number of nodes searched to solve each case on a logarithmic scale. df-pn outperforms ab, sometimes by more than an order of magnitude, in all large test cases and most small ones.
 Using the databases sometimes reduces the number of nodes by another order of magnitude.
 Most df-pn results are clustered into two groups, with the versions including the combinatorial game databases outperforming the ones without.
 In contrast, both types of territory databases yield only small improvements.
 This is due in part to the small size of the board, which does not allow many large territories to be formed.
-Most very small territories are already evaluated correctly by the non-database static evaluation.
+Most very small territories are already evaluated correctly by the nondatabase static evaluation.

-B. Solving $5 \times 6$ Amazons: A First Player Win
+B. Solving 5×6 Amazons: A First Player Win